mongodb/mongodbatlas-cloudformation-resources/cdk/l3-cdk-resources/atlas-basic/README.md

 ## Description

 The cluster basic resource provides access to your cluster configurations.
-The resource lets you create Project, cluster, DB user and configure IpAccesslist.
+The resource lets you create Project, Cluster, DB User and configures IpAccesslist.